-All teaching (including tutorials, supervisions, and lectures) is provided by competent academics with qualifications commensurate to their role.
+All teaching (including tutorials, supervisions, and lectures) is provided by competent academics or industry experts with qualifications commensurate to their role.
 All teachers are also expected to have relevant teaching experience in the domain of their expertise.
 All faculty members at Woolf are expected to be in possession of a research doctorate meeting the MQF Level 8 qualification in the domain of their teaching or supervision; moreover, they are expected to have a record of research or a research agenda reflecting the capacity for research.
 Other teaching staff are called Instructors or Professional Experts.
 They are used in this course to provide domain-specific academic and industry insights, including teaching during synchronous sessions and feedback on student work.
 Instructors and Professional Experts operate under the supervision of staff with PhDs.
 Instructors must be in possession of a level MQF 7 qualifications.
 Domain Experts must have at least 7 years of industry-specific professional and/or management experience and are under the direct authority of the Faculty members.
 All staff must receive pedagogical training before engaging with students.

 Woolf uses clear, fair, and transparent processes for teaching recruitment, conditions of employment, and professional advancement.
 Notices of availabilities are publically listed on the Woolf platform and, when available, other sites visited by academics.
 Criteria for teaching positions, including any associated conditions of on-going employment, are clearly stated.
-Applications for teaching are reviewed by the Board of Directors, or a committee of the Board, until a position(s) is filled.
+Applications for teaching are reviewed by the Academic Board of the college, or a committee of the Board, until a position(s) is filled.
 Notices state the supporting documentation required as evidence for the review of an applicant.
 All applicants are required to demonstrate their competence for the teaching position by providing a copy of their credentials to be verified before the position is filled.
-This policy applies to all teaching roles of Woolf Education Ltd, including from any teaching services provided by third party vendors, which are subject to the same process of review.
-In all cases, the final decision for filling a role in accordance with the criteria stated on the public notice is made by the Board of Directors.
+This policy applies to all teaching roles of Woolf, including from any teaching services provided by third party vendors, which are subject to the same process of review.
+In all cases, the final decision for filling a role in accordance with the criteria stated on the public notice is made by the Academic Board.

 Woolf’s QA policies and procedures apply consistently to full-time, part-time, ad hoc, and third-party teaching activities.
 All teaching activities fall within the scope of the QA policy.
 Teaching staff, including part-time or ad hoc teaching, staff are directed towards updates and developments in their field as well as the methodological requirements for their programmes.
 All Faculty Members are encouraged to discuss innovative forms of teaching, formulate how these may be implemented, and propose those implementations in the Faculty Council (see §2.
 Institutional Probity).
 At the end of all teaching modules, students provide feedback on their teaching experience, and twice per year faculty provide feedback by survey, as described in §1.
 Policy for Quality Assurance.
 All teachers are expected to maintain a record of positive student outcomes, and teaching activities are periodically reviewed or observed (see §4 d.
 Tutorial Teaching).
 In cases of disagreement, or suspected misconduct, fraud, or prejudice; a red flag should be submitted, as described in §1. h.
 Red Flag Procedures.